Anello-Photonics/docs-A1/getting_started.rst

    Figure 4: Anello Python Program Home Screen

 The main menu actions are:

 -   Refresh:    Refresh the display to see new system status.
 -   Connect:    Connect the app to the A1 over com or udp to configure and log
 -   Configure:  edit A1 device configurations such as udp connection settings, output data rate
 -   Log:        collect the A1 raw message output into a file.
-Can convert to csv.
+Can convert to CSV.
 -   Monitor:    opens a display showing the latest INS message contents.
 -   Ntrip:      connect to a server for navigation corrections.
 -   Upgrade:    upgrade the A1 with a newer firmware version